awsdocs/aws-batch-user-guide/doc_source/getting-started-eks.md

 ```

 **Notes**
 + AWS Batch aggressively cleans up the pods after the jobs complete to reduce the load to Kubernetes\.
-To examine the details of a job, logging will need to be configured\.
+To examine the details of a job, logging must be configured\.
 For more information, see [Use CloudWatch Logs to monitor AWS Batch on Amazon EKS jobs](batch-eks-cloudwatch-logs.md)\.
 + For improved visibility into the details of the operations, enable Amazon EKS control plane logging\.
 For more information, see [Amazon EKS control plane logging](https://docs.aws.amazon.com/eks/latest/userguide/control-plane-logs.html) in the *Amazon EKS User Guide*\.
-+ Daemonsets and kubelets overhead affects available vCPU and memory resources, affecting scaling and job placement\.
++ Daemonsets and kubelets overhead affects available vCPU and memory resources, specifically scaling and job placement\.
 For more information, see [Memory and vCPU considerations for AWS Batch on Amazon EKS](memory-cpu-batch-eks.md)\.